Events

 Speaker: Michael Kluckner

-The history of Vancouver’s cherished Kitsilano neighbourhood will be explored from the Sḵwx̱wú7mesh (Squamish) era to the 21st century in this richly illustrated presentatiion by author-artist Michael Kluckner.
+The history of Vancouver’s cherished Kitsilano neighbourhood will be explored from the Sḵwx̱wú7mesh (Squamish) era to the 21st century in this richly illustrated presentation by author-artist Michael Kluckner.
 A history of Kitsilano presented in Kitsilano at the Museum of Vancouver, and live-streamed on our YouTube channel.

 (Our previously announced lecture by historian Daniel Marshall has been postponed.)